You Got Trumped: The First 100 Days: Plot

 Each episode examined a different aspect of Donald Trump's personality and character, including his purported racism (focusing on his Border Wall and catering to white nationalists), sexism/Misogyny, inappropriate physical attraction toward his own daughter Ivanka, self aggrandizement, love of guns, perceived lack of intelligence and even fawning over Russian President Vladimir Putin (including as an apparent homosexual romantic interest).
+Every episode also features flashbacks to Donald Trump's childhood, focusing in particular on his relationship with his cruelly abusive father, Fred Trump.

 In the series, aside from his lackey Chris Christie, Trump builds an administration by surrounding himself with other questionable choices including Vice President of the United States Mike Pence, a presumed Nazi war criminal named Klaus, his money burning wife Melania Trump and vapid daughter Ivanka Trump, a blonde and bikini-clad Beauty pageant bimbo, Rosie O'Donnell (who he keeps in a cage), a mad scientist, and a monkey named Coco who he makes United States Secretary of Defense and puts in charge of the nuclear football.

 Reception

-The series was considered a hit in France especially, and also did very well in Canada.
-Between Facebook and YouTube, where Blackpills posted the series before election day, the show accumulated more than 6 million views, but the series failed to make much impact on the Blackpills app because it was "stale" by the time their streaming service finally launched in May 2017, several months after Trump actually won the election and then took office.
+The series was considered a hit, especially in France, and also did very well in Canada.
+Between Facebook and YouTube, where Blackpills posted the series before election day, the show accumulated more than six million views, but the series failed to make much impact on the Blackpills app because it was "stale" by the time their streaming service finally launched in May 2017, several months after Trump actually won the election and then took office.

 Online, You Got Trumped became the target of the wrath of Trump supporters in the US who did not like the "cartoonish" way in which he was presented as a boastful, simple-minded bigot with a romantic interest in Putin, but also from some on the left who thought Hillary Clinton, Barack Obama, Rosie O'Donnell and other liberal characters were presented as much too weak compared to the imposing, domineering Trump.

-Critical response was mixed with some criticizing the show's raunchy humor while others praised the show's satire and performances despite its "trashiness".
+Critical response was mixed, with some criticizing the show's raunchy humor, while others praised the show's satire and performances despite its "trashiness".
 Di Domenico and Sparks especially were singled out for praise for their portrayals of Trump and Chris Christie.

-An episode of the French news program Quotidien was dedicated to a discussion of the series led by host/producer Yann Barthès.
+An episode of the French news program Quotidien was dedicated to a discussion of the series, led by host/producer Yann Barthès.
 Barthes and guest panelists described the show as "very funny" and "unbelievable".